 Note: This command needs user interaction as explained below.

-A browser tab will be invoked with the user consent screen.
-You need to consent to this for the authorization to be complete.
+- A browser tab will be invoked with the user consent screen.
+You need to consent to this for the authorization to complete.

 When you run the Action containing this command, a file is generated in the specified folder, with the name matching the email address.
 This file contains: